Economic Indicators and Stock Market Dynamics

 - Inflation: The Sneaky Pickpocket of Your Purchasing Power

 Inflation measures the rate at which the general level of prices for goods and services is rising, and subsequently, purchasing power is falling.
-Moderate inflation is like Goldilocks’ porridge: not too hot, not too cold — just right.
+Moderate inflation is like Goldilocks’ porridge: not too hot, not too cold right?.
 But high inflation can spook the stock market, as it often leads to higher interest rates and tighter monetary policy.

 Inflation is taxation without legislation.